 The Company provides its employees with access to its physical resources and proprietary information and with knowledge and experience in the technologies developed or used by the Company.
 Employees are responsible for the proper use of the Company’s physical resources and proprietary information and for taking appropriate steps to assure the security of such resources and information.
 Accordingly, employees may not disseminate, sell or otherwise use the Company’s physical resources or proprietary information for their personal benefit or for the benefit of a third party.
 This restriction continues to apply after employment terminates, regardless of the reason for termination, and shall last forever or until such time as the confidential information has become public knowledge other than as a result of the employee’s breach of confidentiality.
 The proper use of the Company’s resources includes uses only for those activities that are directly related to its business or that have been approved in advance by management.

-Financial information about the Company is not to be discussed with or released to any person or entity unless it has been published in reports to our shareholders or otherwise made generally available to the public in the ordinary course of business as so determined by the Board of Directors, Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, or Chief Credit Officer.
+Financial information about the Company is not to be discussed with or released to any person or entity unless it has been published in reports to our shareholders or otherwise made generally available to the public in the ordinary course of business as so determined by the Board of Directors, Chief Executive Officer, Chief Banking Officer, Chief Lending Officer, Chief Financial Officer, or Chief Credit Officer.

 All confidential information and other documentation related to the business of the Company or the business of the Company’s customers or third parties is the sole and exclusive property of the Company or, in an appropriate case, the exclusive property of the Company’s customers or third parties.
 Employees should take appropriate steps to protect all the Company’s proprietary interests, both while employed by the Company and after leaving its employ.
 Copying any records for any purpose other than a necessary job-related activity is strictly prohibited.
 No records, information or copies thereof, including digital and electronically stored records and information, may be retained by an employee following termination of employment.
 Upon Company’s request at any time, employees must return to Company all originals and copies of confidential and proprietary information.
 Upon request, an employee leaving the Company may obtain a copy of his/her personnel file from the Human Resources Department of Riverview Community Bank.